drscott173/spaceml/README.md

 We are building a plaform for citizen science in space called "SpaceML."

-SpaceML originated with James Parr of NASA's Frontier Development Lab, after we worked together in the summer of 2018:

 [![NASA FDL and Google](https://img.youtube.com/vi/Tu7Ja8eUqgU/0.jpg)](https://www.youtube.com/watch?v=Tu7Ja8eUqgU)

-That summer tested the use of machine learning and cloud to find exoplanets, predict solar flares, and model atmospheres that could be produced by extraterrestial life.
+SpaceML originated with James Parr of NASA's Frontier Development Lab, after we worked together in the summer of 2018 (described in the video above).
+We tested the use of machine learning and cloud to find exoplanets, predict solar flares, and model atmospheres that could be produced by extraterrestial life.